 In June 2016, the Financial Accounting Standards Board, ("FASB") issued ASU 2016-13, Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments, which amends the impairment model by requiring entities to use a forward-looking approach based on expected losses to estimate credit losses on certain types of financial instruments, including trade receivables and available-for-sale debt securities.
 This update is effective for annual periods beginning after December 15, 2022, and interim periods within those periods, and early adoption is permitted.
-The Company expects to adopt the standard on its effective date in the first quarter of 2023.
-The Company also believes the adoption will modify the way we analyze financial instruments, but currently do not expect the adoption to have a material financial impact on our financial statements.
+The Company's adoption of this accounting standard on January 1, 2023 did not have a material impact on the Company's financial statements and related disclosures.